 Aaah, the good old days, when all film SLR camera lenses were made of steel and glass… and you carried a heavy tripod, like a real man.
-The Nikon AF 75-300mm F:4.5 – 5.6 (Nikkor) lens is from the good old days of 1989, and has the solid metal construction of lenses of that era.
+The Nikon AF 75-300mm F:4.5 – 5.6 (Nikkor) lens is from the good old days of 1989, and has the rugged metal construction of lenses of that era.
 It feels solid and reassuring, like a vintage Nikon.

 I purchased this lens used for the grand price of $65 (including shipping) on eBay.
 As you can see, it is in very good condition.
 The glass is clear and free of fungus and dust.
 The autofocus is quick and very accurate.
-Plus the zoom mechanism is smooth and quiet.
+Plus, the zoom mechanism is smooth and quiet.
 This is a well-cared-for sample of this vintage Nikon lens.

 In the 75-200mm range you can obtain great results from the Nikon 75-300mm F:4.5 – 5.6 lens.
 A vintage bargain and excellent performer!